 The most common Auto Accident claim is the rear-end collision.
-This post will show settlement values for different types of rear end collision.
+This post will show different types of rear end collision settlement examples.

-But first, let us get a basic understanding of the rear end auto wreck and the injuries they cause.
+But first, let us get a basic understanding of the rear end crash and the injuries they cause.

 In 2016 alone, over 2 million people were injured in car crashes.1 Rear-end crashes are the most frequent type of collision, accounting for 29 percent of all crashes.
 These crashes cause a substantial amount of injuries and fatalities each year.
 2 Rear-end collision in which the lead vehicle is stopped or moving very slowly prior the crash account for 81% of these crashes.3 And the reality is that many of these injuries could have been avoided had the drivers paid attention to their surroundings, followed the law and come to a complete stop at a stop sign, looked both ways before entering traffic, and yielding to oncoming traffic.?4 Rear-end collisions are often caused by drivers following too closely.
 Maintaining a large enough distance (the space between you and the vehicle in front of you) greatly helps avoid a collision with the vehicle in front of you.

 Florida’s 2020 Driver’s Handbook states that following distance of a minimum of four seconds during favorable weather.5 Other times rear-end collisions are simply caused by distracted drivers.

 A leading study found that drivers are routinely engaged in activities that diver their attention from the forward roadway.
 Such as: